-Remind students that they have practiced four different greetings this week: wave, good morning, peace sign, and language greeting.
+Remind students that they have practiced three different greetings this week: wave, good morning, and peace sign.
 Tell students that they will pick which one they want to use to greet another person in the classroom today.
 Explain that you'll talk about making decisions today, and this is the first decision they will be making.
-Model the four greetings and have students give a thumbs up when they're ready.
+Model the three greetings and have students give a thumbs up when they're ready.
 Tell students that when they greet a person, that person will respond with the same greeting, then will turn and greet the next student using the greeting they selected.
 Remind students to ask if they don't recall names.
-Continue around the circle until everyone has been greeted.
+Continue around the circle until everyone is greeted.

-Post or share a list indicating the order in which students will be greeted.
-Remind students that they have practiced four different greetings this week: wave, good morning, peace sign, and language greeting.
+Remind students that they have practiced three different greetings this week: wave, good morning, and peace sign.
 Tell students that they will pick which one they want to use to greet another person today.
 Explain that you'll talk about making decisions today, and this is the first decision they will be making.
-Model the four greetings and have students give a thumbs up when they're ready.
+Model the three greetings and have students give a thumbs up when they're ready.
 Tell students that when they greet a person, that person will respond with the same greeting, then will turn and greet the next student using the greeting they selected.
 Remind students to unmute when greeting and returning the greeting.
-Have students greet each other in the order listed until everyone has been greeted.
+Continue until everyone is greeted.